dtorrero/simpleAOTY/README.md

 ## 4. Remove an Album by Value (DELETE /users/:id/albums/:album):

 - **Route**: `DELETE /users/:id/albums/:album`
 - **Description**: This endpoint removes an album by searching for the specified album ID value across all album fields (album1 to album10) for a user identified by their ID.
 If the album ID is found, the corresponding field is set to NULL.
 - **Parameters**:
         id: The ID of the user.
         album: The album ID value to remove.

 ## 5. Remove a user by finding username.

-- **Route**: `DELETE /users`
+- **Route**: `DELETE /users:username`
-- **Description**: To remove a user, send a DELETE request to the /users endpoint with a JSON body containing the username of the user you wish to remove.
+- **Description**: To remove a user, send a DELETE request to the /users endpoint with a JSON body containing the username of the user you wish to remove. username in parameters is the Radmin requesting to remove the user for authentication purposses.
 - **Request Body**
 ```json
 {